aynamuday/onlinevotingsystem-flask/README.md

 - Flask-Login for user authentication
 - Flask-SocketIO for live updates

-A *pre-populated SQLite database* is included for demonstration purposes, so the system can be run immediately after setup.

 ## Features
 **For Students**
 - Scroll through posts by admins and candidates